-Compression socks and devices promote healthy circulation and help treat conditions like venous insufficiency and varicose veins.
-The team of board-certified vein specialists at Vascular Vein Centers, with locations in Orlando, Kissimmee, Lake Mary, The Villages, Davenport, and Rockledge, Florida, offer medical-grade compression socks and garments to accommodate any vascular health need.
+Graduated Compression socks and stockings promote healthy circulation, treat leg swelling and control the symptoms of venous insufficiency and varicose veins.
+The vein specialists at Vascular Vein Centers, with locations in Orlando, East Orlando, Kissimmee, Lake Mary, The Villages, Davenport/Haines City, and Rockledge/Viera, Florida, offer medical-grade compression garments carefully fitted by certified fitters to accommodate your vein health needs.
 Call Vascular Vein Centers today or schedule a consultation online to find out which compression garment is right for you.

-Compression stockings can be tricky to put on.
+Compression stockings can be challenging to put on for some people.
 You might need to try a couple of techniques to find the best method for you.

 If you have questions regarding putting compression stockings on or taking them off, please see our section on Application & Removal of Compression in Patient Resources.

 If the stockings are difficult to put on due to back or weight issues or if hand strength or arthritis is an issue, these devices are available and the staff at Vascular Vein Centers can teach you various techniques to facilitate putting on and taking off compression.

 Call Vascular Vein Centers or schedule an appointment online today for personalized advice on compression socks and devices.